-When in keyed mode, Cyclist can be rephrased in terms of calls to the FSKD with $c = b - 8R{\text{kout}}$, so c = 192 bits in the case of XOODYAK.
-A crucial property of the FSKD is that each duplexing call starts with applying the permutation f, then generates a block of output and finally adds an input block to the outer state.
+When in keyed mode, Cyclist can be rephrased in terms of calls to the full-state keyed duplex (KD), as recalled in Algorithm 5.
+Here the rate is $r = 8R{\text{kout}}$ and c = b - r, so c = 192 bits in the case of XOODYAK.
+A crucial property of the KD is that each duplexing call starts with applying the permutation f, then generates a block of output and finally adds an input block to the outer state, as depicted in Figure 5.
 In the language of Cyclist, a duplexing call translates into a sequence of UP() followed by DOWN(X).
-This cycle is exactly an iteration of ENCRYPT(), where the plaintext block is given before the corresponding keystream block is output, so an iteration of ENCRYPT() directly translates to a call to FSKD.
+This cycle is exactly an iteration of ENCRYPT(), where the plaintext block is given before the corresponding keystream block is output, so an iteration of ENCRYPT() directly translates to a call to KD.
 A similar comment applies to ABSORBANY(), possibly except the first iteration.